Undefeated Storm ready for early-season showdown with defending champion Mystics

 Still, it’s dangerous for the Storm to put too much emphasis into one game knowing they have to return to the court less than 48 hours later on Saturday against the Los Angeles Sparks, which is considered another WNBA title contender.

-“They are coming fast,” coach Gary Kloppenburg following Tuesday’s 90-66 win over Minnesota, which ended after midnight in Florida.
-“Nobody got in bed probably until about 2 o’clock eastern time so you have a quick turnaround.
+“They are coming fast,” Storm coach Gary Kloppenburg following Tuesday’s 90-66 win over Minnesota, which ended after midnight in Florida.
+“Nobody got in bed probably until about 2 o’clock eastern time, so you have a quick turnaround.

 “We practice (Wednesday) from 3-5.
 So getting the video, getting prepared, scouting the game from last night and … working on the preparation for Washington is a challenge when you’re playing every other day.”